bvdr/BlueJay/README.md

 # Ask Jarvis for help with a git command
 j "how do I revert my last commit"

-# Use the GitHub tool to browse repositories and pull requests
+# Ask Jarvis to help with file operations
+j "find all JavaScript files in this directory"

+# Ask Jarvis to help with system tasks
-j "show me my GitHub repositories" j "check pull requests for my organization"
+j "show me the current disk usage"

-# Use the Agentic Execution tool for complex tasks
-j -agent "get latest PR's in the optinmonster app repo" j -agent "setup a new React project with TypeScript and deploy it to Vercel"
 ```

 ## Configuration

 On first run, Jarvis will ask for your OpenAI API key, which will be stored securely in the `~/.j/.env` file in your home directory.

-When you first use the GitHub tool, Jarvis will ask for your GitHub personal access token, which will also be stored in the `~/.j/.env` file.

-You can customize Jarvis by editing the `.j-preferences` file in your home directory.
+You can customize Jarvis by editing the `.j-preferences` file in your home directory or in your current project directory (local preferences take precedence).

 ## Available Settings